OpenDataforWeb3-sandbox/Lego-Curation/README.md

 Here is a list of compatible legos based on evaluation:
 * Proof of Humanity: Compatible with BrightID and Upala as they all relate to identity verification and reputation systems.
 * Address Correlation Lego: Can potentially be used in conjunction with other protocols that analyze address correlations or patterns, such as OnChain Footprint Lego or Flagged Activity.
-* Levenshtein Distance: Can be used with protocols that involve username or address comparison, such as BrightID or OnChain History.
+* Levenshtein Distance: Can be used with legos that involve username or address comparison, such as BrightID or OnChain History.
-* Money Mixers: Can potentially be integrated with protocols that track or analyze transactions, such as OnChain History or Flagged Activity.
+* Money Mixers: Can potentially be integrated with legos that track or analyze transactions, such as OnChain History or Flagged Activity.

 Here is a list of composable legos based on evaluation:
-* Idena and Proof of Humanity: Both protocols focus on establishing and verifying the uniqueness and personhood of individuals on the blockchain.
+* Idena and Proof of Humanity: Both legos focus on establishing and verifying the uniqueness and personhood of individuals on the blockchain.
 * UBI and Proof of Humanity: UBI can utilize the verified identities from Proof of Humanity to ensure that the streamed cash is distributed to real individuals.
 * Address Correlation Lego and OnChain Footprint Lego: These legos can be used together to analyze the correlation between different addresses and track the ownership and transfer of funds within a network.
 * Script Call to API and Funding Wallet: Script Call to API can be used to retrieve data from external APIs and feed it into the Funding Wallet protocol to track and validate funding transactions.